 - Rehabilitation – Rehabilitation occurs typically in severe cases where brain damage has affected normal function.
 Rehabilitation can include physiatrists, occupational therapy, physical therapy, speech and language therapy, neuropsychology, recreational therapists and much more.

 Take the Next Step in Your TBI Treatment Plan

 If you or a family member experienced a traumatic brain injury (TBI) or suffer from post-concussion syndrome and want information about hyperbaric oxygen treatments and HBOT and how it may benefit you, give Dr. Spiegel and his team a call today.
 They will set up an initial consultation where Dr. Spiegel will go over your medical records and how HBOT can help to improve your quality of life.
-You can also visit HERE to fill out a contact form and someone from the office will get in touch with you.
+You may also visit HERE and fill out our online request form.